Best Vivo V20 Review – Should you buy it?

 Vivo V20 Cameras

 Vivo has used a triple camera set up (64MP+8MP+2MP) on the rear of this V20.
 This phone also has a 44-megapixel front camera with Eye Autofocus.
 The camera program is very easy to use and different shooting modes are well laid out.
 In the photography mode, you can tap on the lens icon to have a super-wide-angle, bokeh, or macro photo.
 The AI is very fast to detect subjects and the scene.
 The photoshoot in a bright sunny circumstance turned out nicely, manage good details with accurate colors.
 The wide-angle camera managed to capture decent quality photos, but the output wasn’t as sharp as that of the main camera and the lack of detail was seen on zooming in.

-In low-light condition, the photo had little noise and details in brighter regions were decent.
+In low-light conditions, the photo had little noise and details in brighter regions were decent.
 Night mode capture improved the level of detail however, resulting shots weren’t necessarily brighter.
 It takes 4-5sec to take a shot in Night mode, which means you will need to keep the phone steady.
-The front-facing wide-angle camera captures darker night-time shots with lower degrees of detail compared.
+The front-facing wide-angle camera captures darker nighttime shots with lower degrees of detail compared.

 The Vivo V20 has an Eye Autofocus attribute that guarantees that Your eyes are in sharp focus in selfies.
-In good lighting, condition selfies were sharp with accurate colors and good details.
+In good lighting, conditions selfies were sharp with accurate colors and good details.
 The camera places emphasis on the subject which could get the background to become overexposed.
 Portrait selfies are possible and you can set the degree of blur before taking a shot.
 The AI detects faces with a mask on.
 Low-light selfies with a light source neighboring had great detail.

-Video recording support out at 4K for the primary as well as the front shooter.
+Video recording support is out at 4K for the primary as well as the front shooter.
 Footage shot at 4K in addition to 1080p is stabilized.
 There was an occasional shimmer in footage recorded in the daytime when shifting around.
 The V20 includes a Super Anti-Shake attribute which helps stabilize video by booting to the main sensor, but the output is limited to 1080p.
 Video shot in low light had a shimmering impact at both resolutions.